-- The setting is hidden and totally tranquil, the grounds vast - with the freedom to roam as if you're a friend of the family
+- The setting is hidden and totally tranquil, with the freedom to roam the endless grounds as if you're a friend of the family

-- Fabulous décor in the suites and chateau rooms blends diverse sculpture and contemporary art with the ancient bones of the chateau
+- Fabulous décor in the main suites blends diverse sculpture and contemporary art with the ancient bones of the chateau

 - You're in the heart of the beautiful Dordogne, near historical Sarlat, medieval villages and prehistoric cave art

 - Limited phone reception, small pockets of WiFi and no TVs (if you've read this far, this is probably a high for you)

-- We'd say a car is essential for the region.
-You'll need to drive to reach restaurants (7km)
+- We'd say a car is essential; you'll need to drive to reach restaurants (7km)

 Best time to go